Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene

-Now we focus on the nonlinear AHE in the corrugated BLG.
-Nonlinear transport in noncentrosymmtric van der Waals materials has attracted great attention but so far has mostly studied under broken time reversal symmetry\cite{krstic_jcp02,pop_ncomm14,qin_ncomm17,ideue_np17}.
-Recently, it has been theoretically proposed that when the Berry curvature has a non-uniform distribution on the Fermi circle, the second-order nonlinear Hall contributions from the anomalous velocity do not cancel out\cite{sodemann_prl15}.
-Such a nonlinear AHE was predicted to occur in some emergent materials with very low crystalline symmetry\cite{sodemann_prl15,zhang_arxiv18,shi_arxiv18}, e.g. 1T$_d$~WTe$_2$.
-Here we report observation of this nonlinear AHE in our corrugated BLG since the system has many tilted pseudo-LL induced mini-Dirac cones (Figs.~1c,g), and the Berry curvature dipole on these tilted mini-Dirac cones can be theoretically predicted (Extended Data Fig.~1).
-To observe the nonlinear AHE in experiments, we utilize the same Hall measurement setup but record the nonlinear response to the driving current $I_x (\omega)$, i.e. the response at the second-harmonic frequency $2\omega$.
-Figure~4a shows the nonlinear Hall voltage $V^{2\omega}$ in our corrugated BLG at zero magnetic field.
-The nonlinear Hall voltage observed here exhibits a complicated structure as a function of $V_g$, which is not unexpected for our corrugated BLG with a complicated band structure (see Fig.~5).
-The Berry curvature is known to be very sensitive to the Bloch wavefunctions (geometric properties of the band structures) and its dipole change sign whenever the chemical potential passes through a mini-Dirac cone band gap, and thus will fluctuate significantly with successive sign changes as a function of chemical potential.
-Therefore, the AHE has a fluctuant Hall resistivity with respect to Fermi energy\cite{fang_science03}.
-It is important to stress that the fluctuation of the nonlinear AHE is highly reproducible and robust during thermal cycling, eliminating the possibility that this response is due to disordered scattering and/or interference effects.
+Notably, the nonlinear AHE is also observed in our corrugated BLG, an artificial material system that has many pseudo-LL-induced tilted mini-Dirac cones (Figs.~1c, g), and the Berry curvature dipole on these tilted mini-Dirac cones can be theoretically predicted (Extended Data Fig.~2).
+To observe the nonlinear AHE in experiments, we utilize the Hall measurement setup but record the nonlinear response to the driving current $I_x (\omega)$, i.e. the response at the second-harmonic frequency $2\omega$.
+Figure~2a shows the nonlinear Hall voltage $V^{2\omega}$ in our corrugated BLG at zero magnetic field.
+The nonlinear Hall voltage observed here exhibits a complicated structure as a function of $V_g$, which is not unexpected for our corrugated BLG with a complicated band structure (see Fig.~4).
+The Berry curvature is known to be very sensitive to the Bloch wavefunctions (geometric properties of the band structures) and thus the AHE commonly has a fluctuant Hall resistivity with respect to Fermi energy\cite{fang_science03}.
+Besides, the dipole moment changes sign whenever the chemical potential passes through a mini-Dirac cone band gap, and therefore will fluctuate significantly with successive sign changes as a function of chemical potential.
+It is important to stress that the fluctuation details of the nonlinear AHE is highly reproducible and robust during thermal cycling, eliminating the possibility that this response is due to disordered scattering and/or interference effects.